 Know Your Rights: Title IX Prohibits Sexual Harassment and Sexual Violence Where You Go to School

 - As a response to your report, a Campus Police Officer will be dispatched to your location to gather preliminary information and to render assistance.
-The Dean on-call and the on-call Sexual Assault Crisis Counselor will be notified.
+The Administrator on-call (AOC) and the on-call Sexual Assault Crisis Counselor will be notified.
 The SACC will be available to provide support and accompany you to the hospital to receive medical attention if you choose.
 Your physical health is paramount and you should consider seeking medical care.
 DPS will offer a transport to Health Services or the local hospital in an unmarked vehicle.

 - DPS places much emphasis on minimizing the number of officers present during this preliminary interview process.
 The officer will ask you to provide details about what occurred, as well as information about your offender to the best of your ability, at a pace that you are comfortable with.
 An advocate can be available to accompany you during this process.